History of FC Desna Chernihiv: Promotion to Ukrainian First League

-The Levin Era (2017-At Present)
+The Levin Era (2017–present)

 Promotion to Ukrainian Premier League

 In October 2017 the club's president Aleksei Chebotarev (Oleksiy Chebotaryov) resigned for being wanted by the Ukrainian law enforcement and ran from Ukraine, the club's ownership was passed to Volodymyr Levin.
 In particular, the former president is in suspicion to be involved in organization of crime groups that were involved in killing and kidnappings during the Euromaidan events in Kyiv in fall-winter of 2013–14.
 Some followers of football were pointing out that the club was proudly demonstrating the club's supervisory board without showing any information about the club's owner (a common issue among most Ukrainian professional clubs), three members out of 14 were also current members of the UAF Executive Committee including Hennadiy Prokopovych and Artem Frankov as well as the president of the Ukrainian PFL Serhiy Makarov.
 The fan also signed and an electronic petition with a request to return Desna Chernihiv to the Ukrainian Premier League has been registered on the official website of the President of Ukraine, Petro Poroshenko.
 According with the results of the 2017/18 season Desna won the bronze medals in Ukrainian First League of the 2017–18 and gained the right to compete in the Ukrainian Premier League through the play-offs against Zirka Kropyvnytskyi and got promoted to the Ukrainian Premier League for the first time in their history.
 The captain Denys Favorov was elected Best Player Ukrainian First League in the season 2017–18.
-The team got into the Quarterfinals of the Ukrainian Cup in the season 2017–18 against Dynamo Kyiv.In 2018 in order to reinforce the team, the club signed the experienced goalkeeper Yevhen Past and Artem Favorov (the brother of Denys Favorov).
+The team got into the quarterfinals of the Ukrainian Cup in the season 2017–18 against Dynamo Kyiv.In 2018 in order to reinforce the team, the club signed the experienced goalkeeper Yevhen Past and Artem Favorov (the brother of Denys Favorov).

 4th place in Ukrainian Premier League

 In the season 2019–20, the club started very well, in particular the striker Oleksandr Filippov was in great form scoring many goals in the league.
-In January the club decided to reinforce the defence, in January 2020, they hired the Estonian international Joonas Tamm and the club during the season 2019–20 got again into the Quarterfinals of the Ukrainian Cup for the second time of the history of the club.
+In January the club decided to reinforce the defence, in January 2020, they hired the Estonian international Joonas Tamm and the club during the season 2019–20 got again into the quarterfinals of the Ukrainian Cup for the second time of the history of the club.
 In Premier League in the season 2019–20, Desna got the 4th place, through the play-offs for the Championship round table, winning also against club like Dynamo Kyiv in Kyiv at the NSC Olimpiyskiy on 15 September 2019 for 1–2 (Vladyslav Kalitvintsev 40', Artem Besyedin 49, Oleksandr Filippov 56).